|MP 2.04.08||Genetic Testing for Lynch Syndrome and Other Inherited Colon Cancer Syndromes|

 - Patients without colorectal cancer but with a family history meeting the Amsterdam or Revised Bethesda criteria, when no affected family members have been tested for MMR mutations.

-Genetic testing for EPCAM mutations may be considered medically necessary when any one of the following 3 major criteria (solid bullets) are met:
+Genetic testing for EPCAM mutations may be considered medically necessary when any one of the following 3 major criteria (solid bullets) is met:

 - Patients with colorectal cancer, for the diagnosis of Lynch syndrome (see Policy guidelines Section) when: